 FEMA is issuing a temporary suspension on rent for disaster survivors living in FEMA housing in the following states:

 This will help ease the financial burden on survivors because of the coronavirus (COVID-19) pandemic.
-The suspension applies to rent only; rent collection is expected to resume July 1.
+The suspension applies to rent only; rent collection is expected to resume September 1, with the first payments due October 1.

 What can individuals living in FEMA housing expect?